ImanovFuad/Python/Usage-examples.md

     >>> sh.wind_series()
     [(1381327200, 4.7), (1381327260, 4.7), (1381327320, 4.9), ...]

 Each of the ``*_series()`` methods returns a list of tuples, each tuple being a couple in the form: (timestamp, measured value).
 When in the series values are not provided by the OWM web API, the numeric value is ``None``.
-These convenience methods are especially useful if you need to chart the historic time series of the physical entities stored by the _StationHistory_ instances.
+These convenience methods are especially useful if you need to chart the historic time series of the physical entities stored by the ``StationHistory`` instances.

 ### Dumping objects' content to JSON and XML
-_Location_, _Weather_, _Observation_, _Forecast_ and _StationHistory_ objects can be dumped to
-JSON or XML strings:
+The PyOWM object instances can be dumped to JSON or XML strings:

     # Dump a Weather object to JSON...
     >>> w.to_JSON()